RafaelKarcz/CovidSQL/README.rst

 ------------------

 - **Data Retrieval**: Start by exploring the basic data retrieval scripts to familiarize yourself with the dataset.
-- **Data Analysis**: Progress to more complex analytical queries that utilize views and window functions for deeper insights.
+- **Data Analysis**: You can then progress to more complex analytical queries that utilize views and window functions for deeper insights.
-- **Custom Queries**: Encouraged to modify and extend the SQL scripts to tailor the analysis to specific research questions or interests.
+- **Custom Queries**: It is encouraged to modify and extend the SQL scripts to tailor the analysis to specific research questions or interests.

 Contributing
 ------------